paulirish/break-on-access/README.md

 ```
 * I [asked for help](https://plus.google.com/+PaulIrish/posts/38Q3jzWMZ9K) generalizing it and saving the initial value
 * [Dave Methvin answered](https://gist.github.com/1676346) the call
-* 18 months later I forked it and made this repo.
+* 18 months later I forked it, made this repo, and tried to ship it finally.